-Precious metals prices, especially gold, are rallying strongly on the short term however depending on economic conditions world-wide and world events including the Corona Virus this could change.
+Precious metals prices, especially gold, have been trending upward generally except for the last three or four months when the price has begun to fluctuate in the \$1750 to \$2050 range.
+However depending on economic conditions world-wide and world events including the Corona Virus this could change.
 These changes can be not only to interest rate changes in the U.S. but the world economy in general.
 Lincoln will require significant investment as it transitions into development stage projects.
 This needed investment may become more difficult to obtain if these world wide conditions persist.
 Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is no threat to mineral tenure or repatriation of mining profits.